 Toppings are probably the most fun part of decorating Valentine’s Day Strawberries.
 You can use nuts, different colored chocolate swizzle, sprinkles, or Valentine’s Day sprinkles.
 Since I am a blogger, I always have tons of sprinkles and candies in my pantry.
 If you need some, the Dollar Spot at Target is a great place to find some for a buck.

-These Valentine’s Day Strawberries from Mommy Musings are too cute and inspired me to get colorful and festive with my berries.
 I found that even though not every berry was super ripe, the chocolate coating helped to sweeten things up a bit which was great.

 For 8 jumbo Strawberries I used about 1/2 cup of candy melts.
 I got them to the creamy consistency by microwaving them in two 25 second intervals, stirring in between.
-Working with candy melts is a blessing and a curse because unlike real chocolate it dries sooo quickly so you have to add sprinkles to each berry after dipping.
+Working with candy melts is a blessing and a curse because unlike real chocolate it dries very quickly so you have to add sprinkles to each berry after dipping.

 It is however much easier to work with for dipping because it is so creamy when warm,